hhariri/hhariri.github.io/_posts/2013-12-24-migrating-from-wordpress-to-jekyll.md

 ### What is Jekyll?

 For those not familiar, [Jekyll](jekyllrb.com) is a static web site generator written in Ruby.
 It uses a template engine named Liquid which supports HTML as well as various flavours of markdown.
 You write your posts in HTML or markdown and run Jekyll, which then generates the entire site for you.
-Every page is then static.
+Every page is therefore static.

 ### Where do you host it?